rawnoob25/datetimes_timedeltas_timeseries_1/README.md

 ## This repository contains a notebook that serves as a primer for datetimes in the context of pandas data frames

+### TODO: everything tagged with TODO in DateTime.ipynb

 <b>The topics covered are:</b>:
 * examples of Timestamps
 * examples of Periods (with different frequencies)